argumentcomputer/yatima/README.md

 # yatima-lang

-A compiler and typechecker for the Yatima language.
+A WIP compiler and typechecker for the Yatima language.

 ## Build